Best hikes in Yosemite Valley.

 Pet-friendly?
 No, pets are not allowed

-Hike Features: Columbia Rock, different angles of Yosemite Falls, Yosemite Falls Overlook, a “secret” overlook, insane views of the valley, and Yosemite Point
+Hike Features: Columbia Rock, different angles of Yosemite Falls, Yosemite Falls Overlook, and insane views of the valley

 READ THIS: Upper Yosemite Fall Hiking Guide